Category |

 - Closely monitor patients when CAMZYOS is used in combination with CYP3A4, CYP2C9, or CYP2C19 substrates, where decreases in the plasma concentrations of these drugs may reduce their activity

-- Advise patients to use a contraceptive method that is not affected by CYP450 enzyme induction (eg, an intrauterine system) or to add nonhormonal contraception (eg, condoms) during concomitant use and for 4 months after the last dose of CAMZYOS
+- CHCs containing a combination of ethinyl estradiol and norethindrone may be used with CAMZYOS, but if other CHCs are used, advise patients to use a contraceptive method that is not affected by CYP450 enzyme induction (e.g., intrauterine system) or add nonhormonal contraception (such as condoms) during concomitant use and for 4 months after the last dose of CAMZYOS

 |